-ALLIKUV IDERO Focused history and physical exam Assess blood glucose, temperature, and oxygen sat Assess the time and circumstances of the ingestion Assess patient and scene for possible trauma and a medications or other related concerns.
-Cardiac monitor, ETCO2, and pulse oximetry monitoric dditional information on possible toxins, poisons, 12-lead ECG, if available Treatment Plan Opioid Overdose: Initial focus is on providing/ass immediately.
-Initial dose of naloxone should be given IN (intran AEMT/PM.
-Dosing of naloxone should be focused on restoration restoration of full consciousness.
-Excessive naloxoputting both the patient and the emergency personal asal) while preparing for IV placement by on of adequate spontaneous ventilation, not one use can precipitate an acute withdrawal syndrome, nel at risk for injury. • Begin with small doses of naloxone (0.4 mg IN/IV) and titrate to adequate spontaneous ventilation.
+ALL PRO VIDERS Focused history and physical exam Assess blood glucose, temperature, and oxygen s Assess the time and circumstances of the ingestic Assess patient and scene for possible trauma and medications or other related concerns.
+Cardiac monitor, ETCO2, and pulse oximetry monito on. additional information on possible toxins, poisons, 12-lead ECG, if available C , Treatment Plan J Opioid Overdose: Initial focus is on providing/a immediately.
+Initial dose of naloxone should be given IN (intra AEMT/PM.
+Dosing of naloxone should be focused on restorar restoration of full consciousness.
+Excessive nalox anasal) while preparing for IV placement by tion of adequate spontaneous ventilation, not kone use can precipitate an acute withdrawal syndrome, putting both the patient and the emergency perso V) and titrate to adequate spontaneous ventilation.
 Key Considerations Release on Scene Transport any pill bottles, open containers, or potential chemicals that may have been ingested.
 Transport suicide notes or other pre-ingestion communications.
-All oral opioid overdoses should be transported, as re-sedation will occur after naloxone administration May contact Poison Control 1-800-222-1222 With some new opiates, very large doses of naloxone may be required to restore respirations.
+All oral opioid overdoses should be transported, as re-sedation will occur after naloxone administration.
+May contact Poison Control 1-800-222-1222 With some new opiates, very large doses of naloxone may be required to restore respirations.
 If no results with 2-3 0.4 mg doses, consider a trial of 2 mg doses.
 If other drugs are ingested in addition to opiates (such as alcohol or benzodiazepines), the response to naloxone may be incomplete.
 Patients who have attempted suicide by overdose CANNOT be released and MAY be taken in against their will.
 Police may need to assist in ensuring the transport by providing "pink sheet" and assisting with patient control during transport.
-In cases of reported heroin-only overdose, patients should be offered ED transport, but if they refuse they may be left on scene after naloxone administration if: An attendant and second dose of naloxone is available or provided for any patient left on scene of the patient.
+In cases of reported heroin-only overdose, patients should be offered ED transport, but if they refuse they may be left on scene after naloxone administration if: An attendant and second dose of naloxone is available or provided for any patient left on scene There is a responsible person on scene who is not intoxicated and can and will care for the patient.
 ADULT PEDIATRIC (<15 years of Age) NOTE: Pediatric weight based dosing should not exceed Adult dosing.
-EMT EMT Naloxone 0.4-2 mg (per dose) IN (intranasal) for suspected opioid overdose.
+EMT EMT □ □ 2023 Naloxone 0.4-2 mg (per dose) IN (intranasal) for suspected opioid overdose.
 May repeat as necessary to maintain respirations.
 IM route may be used if unable to administer IN Utah EMS Protocol Guidelines □ Naloxone 0.1 mg/kg (max 2mg per dose) IN (intranasal) for suspected opioid overdose.
 May repeat as needed to maintain respirations □ IM route may be used if unable to administer IN

-- ☐ Advanced airway, vascular access and fluid therapy - ☐ Naloxone 0.4-2 mg (per dose) IV/IM/IO/IN for suspected narcotic overdose.
+- ☐ Advanced airway, vascular access and fluid therapy - □ Naloxone 0.4-2 mg (per dose) IV/IM/IO/IN for suspected narcotic overdose.
 May repeat as needed to maintain respirations - Push Dose Epinephrine 10mcg as needed to maintain a SBP >100 mmHg after fluid bolus